Essential Phone Accessories for Your Motorcycle Trip

 You accelerate off at speed but the Trapster app on your iPhone alerts you of a speed trap up ahead.
 You slow down and, sure enough, there it is.
 You cruise past and then open her up again.
 Smooth sailing from here on.

 An hour’s ride and you reach the coast.
 You and Karen walk down to the sea and spread a blanket on the sand.
 Your iPhone is indicating the battery is getting low, so you pull out your portable solar charger and plug it in.
 Five hours should just about do it.
 A swim, a snooze and something to eat and it’ll be time to head home.
 Another perfect road trip, thanks to these great technologies:

 - iPhone -- Apple touchscreen smartphone with camera, video, media player, email, text, voicemail and web browsing

-- Bluetooth helmet -- motorcycle helmet containing a Bluetooth headset that allows the wearer to connect with and utilise other devices via wireless
+- Bluetooth Headset -- Motorcycle Bluetooth headset that connects tpo your helmet.
+Allows the wearer to connect with and utilise other devices via wireless

-- Portable solar charger -- portable device for charging mobile phones using solar energy
+- Portable Charger -- portable device for charging mobile phones using solar energy

 - WeatherBug -- iPhone app providing local, real-time weather information via a global weather network

 - Road Finder -- iPhone app that plots your route for you via GPS and presents it using Google Maps